 5. Spending More Each Turn Stimulates Payouts

 Whether you opt for the maximum bet or go with the conservative minimum, your chance of payout will not change.
-The only thing that can influence the payout is the number of paylines that you play since more lines represent more winning combinations that you can achieve.
+The only thing that can influence the payout is the number of paylines you play since more lines represent more winning combinations you can achieve.

 The size of your payout will also be proportionate to the size of your wager, although payment does not get awarded just because you’re wagering on the maximum bet.
-The more you bet, the more you can win, but also the more you can lose.
+The more you bet, the more you can win, but also, the more you can lose.

 6. Free-Mode Machines Pay Differently

-Online slots behave in the same manner whether you’re playing in free mode or for real money.
+Online slots behave the same whether you’re playing in free mode or for real money.
 You are playing the same machine either way, and the results will, ultimately, be the same too.
 The only difference is that when you play free mode, you neither win nor lose actual cash.

 Ultimately, playing slots is less about gambling myths and more about luck and responsible gambling.
 This means using sound bankroll management techniques and selecting a game that’s right for you.
 Also, check out payout percentages, as these could give you valuable insight into your chances of winning.